FavourChianumba/risk-management-dashboard/README.md

 jupyter notebook notebooks/06_backtesting.ipynb
 ```

-### Launch the Dashboard
+#### Launch the Dashboard

 ```bash
 # Start the Streamlit app
 streamlit run app.py
 ```

-The dashboard will open in your browser at http://localhost:8501, where you can:
+The local dashboard will open in your browser at http://localhost:8501, where you can:
 - Select date ranges and confidence levels
 - Compare different VaR methodologies
 - Analyze stress test scenarios